While still a young organization. Ocean Wishes has been successful in helping children all around the world. Below are some of our success stories.

 - Donation to WWF(Annual)

 - Donations to Red Cross disaster relief (Annual)

 - Donations to children in need school supplies and outreach projects (Annual)

 Dear Margo Peyton of Kids Sea Camp, Ocean Wishes and Augusto Montburn of Buddy Dive,

 On behalf of Jong Bonaire, we would like to convey our sincere appreciation and gratitude for donating fins to our kids.
 Especially sharks of Bonaire (the snorkel course) can and will use them on their many expeditions at sea.

 Helping the children and activities of Jong Bonaire is our responsibility.
-With the same direction and same heart every year, we can strive to provide them instruments, directions, formation, hope and opportunities for a better tomorrow.
-With trust and faith, Jong Bonaire looks forward to continuation of your support and commitment to the children of Jong Bonaire.
+With the same direction and same heart every year, we can strive to provide the instruments, directions, formation, hope and opportunities for a better tomorrow.
+With trust and faith, Jong Bonaire looks forward to the continuation of your support and commitment to the children of Jong Bonaire.